f1yn/wrap-es5/README.md

 ***
 ### `this.matchesAncestor`
 #### params: `( element {HTMLElement}, maxDepth {Number}, check {Function} )`
-Searches the `parentNode` of the `element` until a the `check` function returns a the `HTMLElement` if a matching element is found; will return `null` if one does not exist. `maxDepth` is required, as it prevents the search from propagating too far up the DOM tree.
+Searches the `parentNode` of the `element` until the `check` function returns the `HTMLElement` if a matching element is found; It will return `null` if one does not exist. `maxDepth` is required, as it prevents the search from propagating too far up the DOM tree.

 The `check` has two parameters that are given whenever a new iteration is triggered (when the loop goes to the next parentNode).
 The first parameter will be the current `parentNode` being compared, while the second is the element that